The way you normally think about how heart attacks happen may not be accurate. Knowing what really happens can be powerful.

 While heart disease is the second leading cause of death for both men and women in Canada, there are some key differences between genders.
 Women tend to experience heart attacks about 10 years later in life than men.
-Also, women are twice as likely as men to die within the first few weeks of suffering a heart attack.
+Also, women who have had a heart attack, on average, are 30% more likely to die than men who had a heart attack.

 However, there are many things you can do to help lower your risk of having a heart attack, including being physically active, maintaining a healthy weight, following a healthy diet and knowing your risks.